Azure/KAN/docs/tutorial/concepts-kan.md

 ## 4. AI skills

-In SYMPHONY, AI skills define a processing graph with cascaded models and other processing nodes like transformer and exporter.
+In KAN, AI skills define a processing graph with cascaded models and other processing nodes like transformer and exporter.
 They make the inferences that power decision making and any follow-on actions.
 They can be run with single or multiple models and nodes.

 There are three groups of nodes that comprise AI skills: